1. How old does my child have to be to participate?

 12. Can they be in the same group with their friends?

-If you let us know the week BEFORE camp starts, we will try to place your child with their friends.
+If you let us know at least one week before camp starts, we will try to place your child with their friends.
 We know it is more fun to attend camp with a friend.
 Generally campers are grouped by age and ability.
 There are a lot of factors that go into the placement of campers in addition to each camper’s ability.
 We also take into account the size of the groups, and the skills of each of our staff members in dealing with a variety of issues.
 We are ultimately responsible for ensuring your child has the best possible camp experience, and all final placement decisions will be made by the camp coaches and staff.

 13. Is this a workout or a technique clinic?